Health and wellbeing | Coronavirus Customer Hub

 Inflight service and seating

-As many airports have also reduced food and drinks offerings during this time, we recommend guests consider bringing their own food and non-alcoholic drinks with you for your flight.
+As many airports have also reduced food and drinks offerings during this time, you’re welcome to bring your own food and non-alcoholic drinks with you for your flight.

 Wherever possible we will try to keep an empty seat between guests travelling alone, however, this may not always be possible.
 Guests are asked to avoid unnecessary movement around the cabin and avoid gathering in the aisles.

 We have special safety protocols in place for any guest who may exhibit COVID-19 symptoms on a flight, and we will work with health officials if that happens.

 Our crew maintain high hygiene standards in the cabin, including practicing proper hand-sanitising procedures.
 Our aircraft also carry appropriate personal protective equipment.

 Hand sanitiser is available before, during and after your flight.
 Our ground and cabin crew are always happy to guide you to the nearest sanitation point.

 Guests are encouraged to bring and use their own face masks and hand sanitiser for their journey.
 Face masks and sanitiser are available to guests onboard.

 Guests travelling to and from Victoria will be required to wear a face mask in accordance with the Victorian Health Department order.

 We continue to maintain high cleaning standards and have increased the frequency of cleaning on the ground and in our aircraft using a special long-lasting antibacterial and antimicrobial cleaning agent.
 High touch and high traffic areas such as seat areas, kiosks and door handles, are wiped down and sanitised frequently.
 Between flights, seatbacks and headrests are wiped down and sanitised.